hossamemamo/Blood-donation-Mobile-App/README.md

 node server.js
 ```
 Note : you need access to our MongoDB server you can find it in .env in server folder

+## Future plans for the project

+- [ ] deploy project to remote server/domain
+- [ ] add achievement/streak tab to user
+- [ ] make design more interesting